 - Issue Tracking

-Issue tracking is one of the primary features of help desk software.
+Issue tracking is one of the primary features of free help desk software.
 You can convert every customer issue/request into a ticket and successfully track the entire ticket lifecycle.
 Your agents can easily monitor the progress of every support ticket in a shared dashboard.

 - Internal Collaboration